 - Irony: Many years after the demon girl buried her partner, she found that an ugly olive tree had grown over her grave.
 She tore it to pieces, but left the roots alone so as to not disturb her deceased friend.
 Since olive trees are strong, it just grew back uglier.
 In the end, what saves her from her prison is an olive tree that is planted within the magic circle in her place.

 - Magically Binding Contract: There is a magical effect when the boy agrees to a deal with the Fiend that echoes off the walls of the room.
-Interestingly, the only such deals are to stay awhile in exchange for her cooking chestnuts; his freeing her he does without any supernatural binding.
+Interestingly, the only such deals are to stay awhile in exchange for her cooking chestnuts.
+The Boy freeing her, on the other hand?
+He does that of his own free will.

 - Minimalist Cast: To the extreme.
 The only characters that appear are the boy and the demon girl.